openai/consistency_models/README.md

 This repository contains the codebase for [Consistency Models](https://arxiv.org/abs/2303.01469), implemented using PyTorch for conducting large-scale experiments on ImageNet-64, LSUN Bedroom-256, and LSUN Cat-256.
 We have based our repository on [openai/guided-diffusion](https://github.com/openai/guided-diffusion), which was initially released under the MIT license.
 Our modifications have enabled support for consistency distillation, consistency training, as well as several sampling and editing algorithms discussed in the paper.

-The repository for CIFAR-10 experiments is in JAX and will be released separately.
+The repository for CIFAR-10 experiments is in JAX and can be found at [openai/consistency_models_cifar10](https://github.com/openai/consistency_models_cifar10).

 # Pre-trained models